 Sanjay Gandhi National Park, Mumbai, India

-Slowly and swiftly, I came back to life
+Slowly and swiftly, I came back to life.

-Hope convinces you to believe in something better, persuades you the outcome will be favorable, and whispers eagerly in your ear that the miracle you so desperately need will happen.
+Hope convinces you to believe in something better, persuades you that the outcome will be favorable, and whispers eagerly in your ear that the miracle you so desperately need will happen.

 And so with the sunshine and the great bursts of leaves growing on the trees, I had that familiar conviction that life was beginning all over again with the summer.